-The DBMS, Data Base Management System, is a software application which stores your information in information records, for the effective administration of the information.
-The information is all around organized and all around recorded for simple control in DBMS.
-The software applications like Microsoft Access, Oracle, MySQL, Microsoft SQL Server goes under DBMS classification.
+The DBMS, Data Base Management System, is a software application that stores your information in information records, for the effective administration of the information.
+The information is all-around organized and all-around recorded for simple control in DBMS.
+Software applications like Microsoft Access, Oracle, MySQL, and Microsoft SQL Server go under the DBMS classification.

-Super key is a set of one or more than one keys that can be used to identify a record uniquely in a table.
-Example: Primary key, Unique key, Alternate key are the subset of Super Keys.
+A super key is a set of one or more than one key that can be used to identify a record uniquely in a table.
+Example: Primary key, Unique key, and Alternate key are the subset of Super Keys.

-Primary Key of a relational table uniquely recognizes every record in the table.
-It can be either be a typical credit that is ensured to be remarkable.
+The Primary Key of a relational table uniquely recognizes every record in the table.
+It can either be a typical credit that is ensured to be remarkable.
 You can comprehend it by school illustration.
-In a school, school name ought to be same of any understudy yet roll number never same as an understudy in a school.
+In a school, the school name ought to be the same as any understudy yet the roll number is never the same as an understudy in a school.

-The alternate key is a key that can be work as a primary key.
+The alternate key is a key that can work as a primary key.

-Example: for a student table, the primary key would be the student number, and an alternate key might be the student name.
-The alternate key would allow us to retrieve the records in alphabetic order by the student name.
+For example: for a student table, the primary key would be the student number, and an alternate key might be the student name.
+The alternate key would allow us to retrieve the records in alphabetic order by the student’s name.

-Composite Key is a combination of more than one columns of a table.
-It can be a Candidate key, Primary key.
+A composite Key is a combination of more than one column of a table.
+It can be a Candidate key or a primary key.

 4- What is an index?
 What are the types of indexes?